By David Rusk

-By a 3-2 margin the Federal Trade Commission ruled today that Sporting Kansas City, a professional soccer club in Major League Soccer, is practicing a “deceptive act” and is violating the Fair Packaging and Labeling Act (15 U.S.C. ch.
+By a 3-2 margin, the Federal Trade Commission ruled today against Sporting Kansas City, a professional soccer club in Major League Soccer.
+The decision if the FTC panel indicated that the club is practicing a “deceptive act” and is violating the Fair Packaging and Labeling Act (15 U.S.C. ch.
 39).

-As a penalty, for every game at Buzzard Point, the visiting club must submit to at least one VAR ruling resulting in cancellation of a Sporting Kansas City goal, awarding a penalty kick to DC United, or confirming a disputed DC United goal.
+As a penalty, for every game at Buzzard Point, the visiting club must submit to at least one VAR ruling that could possibly result in canceling a Sporting Kansas City goal, award a penalty kick to DC United, or confirm a disputed DC United goal.

 An FTC spokesperson explained that: